 Quantitative Calibration Bracket: The instrument or meter is calibrated or verified at two known values that encompass the range of observed environmental sample measurement(s).

 Acceptance Criteria: The numerical limits within which calibration verifications are acceptable.
+When determining if acceptance criteria are met, the calculated difference between the expected value and the meter value should be expressed with the same precision as the acceptance criteria.

 Calibration Activities: Specific calibration procedures are given in the individual SOPs.